 There are several Covilha hostels for those wishing to spend the night here, and it is probably a good idea, as the distances are quite huge and this is the last biggest settlement before Serra de Estrela where you can still comfortably do your shopping and take care of all of your needs.

-Written by local enthusiast for Covilha hostels
+Written by Travel Expert Covilha

 JudyM